benspector-mls/study-guide/README.md

 let z = x + y;  // use the values of x and y to calculate the value assigned to the newly declared variable `z`
 ```

+In this example above, the variable `x` is declared and then reassigned multiple times.
+It's final value will be `11`.
+Then, the variable `y` is declared and assigned a value `10` in one line (also called "initialized").
+Finally, `z` is declared and assigned a value `21`, calculated by the expression `x + y`.

 **Notes:**

 * Variables declared with `const` can't be reassigned